-Keep reading and we’ll show you how to you can build a website in less than a day, and almost for free.
+Keep reading and we’ll show you how to you can create a website in less than a day, and almost for free.

 HOW A LOT OF WEBSITES ARE BUILT NOWADAYS

 Technology has really advanced over the past few years.
 The internet has grown faster than ever before.
 Facebook has taken over, Google is king, and normal folks like yourself can build your own website for free.

 More and more people are creating websites online as a way to express themselves and get in touch with others.
 Businesses cannot afford not to have websites as a way of reaching more potential customers.

 If you want to build a business, or if you already have a business but haven’t built your website yet, you’re falling further and further behind.

 But is building websites easy?
 What is a good website builder?
 How much does it cost to build a website?

 In the past?
 Very challenging.
 Today?
-Not challenging at all.
+Not challenging or super expensive at all.

 Think about it.
 Facebook made it easy for you to connect with hundreds, if not thousands of people.
 Smartphones make it easy for you to surf the web on a tiny device.
 It’s not that hard to believe that building websites can also be easy, right?

 I know it sounds ridiculously easy.
 After all, we’ve been taught that if something is too good to be true, it’s probably not, right?

 Well, that’s a good rule of thumb, but not always the case.
-In terms learning how to build a website, this is definitely not the case.
+In terms learning how to build a website from scratch, this is definitely not the case.

-For sure you will have to invest time into creating your own content and setting things up, but being a super freak in technology or codes is no longer a barrier to entry if you want to build a website all by yourself.
+For sure you will have to invest time into creating your own content and setting things up, but being a super freak in technology or codes is no longer a barrier to entry if you want to create a website all by yourself.

 ARE ALL WEBSITE BUILDERS GOOD & EASY TO USE?